Free Stuff div.

 This is a view from below showing the long stock, a rat trap replacing the mousetrap, and a folded red flag that drops out when the trap is sprung to show that it needs to be reloaded.

 Solution 2A somewhat safer noise maker, instead of a .22 blank, is an air horn (amazon search) like boats use to hail each other.
 A problem with some hand held air horns is reliable ones cost more and the air leaks out after they've been used so it's empty after a few months.
 There are refillable tanks for bicycle air horns that cost $20 or $30 on Amazon.com.
 A person could buy a lot of apples for $20 but it's the principal of having opposable thumbs which demands that we build it rather than look for other food sources like thumbless amoebas [do] (don't eat amoebas, they're seriously bad for you).
 An air horn connected to the hanging net could work for the entire picking season without reloading.
 Here's a youtube link for a DIY pvc locomotive air horn.
 100+ db at 100 ft, 180+ db at 3 ft (130 db = immediate hearing damage).
 Here's a simpler version, and not so loud, won't wake neighbors on the next farm.
 Home made air tank from a plastic bottle.

-- They can't be shipped through the USPO because they contain solid rocket fuel.
+- The USPO wont ship them because they contain solid rocket fuel.

 - They can't be tested before use.

-- It would be a waste of money to use it on coons, and it might knock him through your window.
+- It would be a waste of money to use on coons, and might knock him through your window.